 Get a travel agent or specialist provider to do your Lao visa extension for you.

-Most travel agents can arrange it for you with small overhead fee.
+Most travel agents can arrange it for you with a small fee.
 This varies between providers, so shop around for the best deal.

-This option is better for those holding visas other than tourist visas because it involves more paper work and it's more complicated and would take you more time and money if you did it yourself.
+This option is better for those holding a type of visa other than a tourist visa because it involves more paper work and it's more complicated and would take you more time and money if you did it yourself.

 I would also recommend this option to holders of tourist visas who plan to travel in provinces other than Vientiane Capital where there are no immigration offices and the visa run (exit the country and enter again) option is not possible.